The ladder crystal: Deregularization

 Finding all of the partitions which belong to a regularization class is not easy.
 The definition of locked boxes below formalizes the concept that some boxes in a partition cannot be moved down their ladders if one requires that the new diagram remain a partition.

-\begin{definition} For a partition $\lambda$, we label boxes of $\lambda$ as \textit{locked} by the following procedure: \begin{enumerate} \item If a box $x$ has a locked box directly above it (or is on the first row) and every unoccupied space in the same ladder as $x$, lying below $x$, has an unoccupied space directly above it then $x$ is locked.
+\begin{definition} For a partition $\lambda$, we label boxes of $\lambda$ as \textit{locked} by the following procedure: \begin{enumerate} \item If a box $x$ has a locked box directly above it (or is on the first row) and every unoccupied position in $\mathfrak{L}x$, lying below $x$, has an unoccupied position directly above it then $x$ is locked.
 Boxes locked for this reason are called type I locked boxes. \item If a box $y$ is locked, then every box to the left of $y$ in the same row is also locked.
 Boxes locked for this reason are called type II locked boxes.

 \end{enumerate} Boxes which are not locked are called \textit{unlocked}. \end{definition}

 \begin{remark} Locked boxes can be both type I and type II. \end{remark}